teunstout/assembly/README.md

 ## Assemble for Windows

-This is not working yet but it was good enough to get an idea.
-So i won't fix this.
+This is not working yet, but it was good enough to get an idea.
+So I won't fix this.

 ```bash
 nasm -f win32 hello_windows.asm -o hello_windows.obj